By Christopher Brown of OCDCarCare.com

 Easy: It cannot.

-Furthermore, how can a manufacturer honestly claim “X” hardness levels on all current or past formulations of automotive paint?
+QUESTION 2: How can a ceramic coating manufacturer honestly claim “X” hardness levels on all current or past formulations of automotive paint?

 Again, they cannot.

-And proving these hyped up marketing claims, would be a near impossible task for manufacturers.
+And proving these hyped up marketing claims, would be a near impossible task for ceramic coating manufacturers.

 Imagine the cost of testing and formulating one coating, to obtain 8H, 9H or 10H (advertised or implied) hardness for use on EVERY automotive paint system made globally, in the last 10 years alone.